hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | 400       | 1400               | Bad request - user input error |
 | 500       | 1500               | Internal server error          |

-The exact wording in the message does not need to match what is shown here.
+The exact wording in the HAPI message does not need to match what is shown here.
 The conceptual message must be consistent with the status, but the wording is allowed to be different (or in another language, for example).
+If the server is also including the HAPI error message in the HTTP status message (recommended, not required), the HTTP status wording should be as simialr as possible to the HAPI message wording.

 The `capabilities` and `catalog` endpoints just need to indicate "1200 - OK" or "1500 - Internal Server Error" since they do not take any request parameters.
 The `info` and `data` endpoints do take request parameters, so their status response must include "1400 - Bad Request" when appropriate.

+A response of "1400 - Bad Request" must also be given when the user requests an endpoint that does not exist.

 Servers may optionally provide a more specific error code for the following common types of input processing problems.
 For convenience, a JSON object with these error codes is given in Appendix B. It is recommended but not required that a server implement this more complete set of status responses.
 Servers may add their own codes, but must use numbers outside the 1200s, 1400s, and 1500s to avoid collisions with possible future HAPI codes.